raokarthik74/Discovery/README.md

 **Disclaimer**

 "Ticketmaster", Ticketmaster logo and Ticketmaster API are copyrights of Ticketmaster®.
-The usage here is for educational/non commercial purposes.
+The usage here is for educational/non-commercial purposes.